 As a result, employment should decline.
 Businesses will let workers go, or at least hesitate before hiring new ones.

-Many Democrats reject this view.
+Many Democrats Monthly U.S. Jobs Report this view.
 Some of them believe that regulations increase employment.
 For example, regulations often require companies to hire people to build and install new equipment.

 This view also appears to fit with common sense.
 To the extent that regulations mandate new hiring, they will increase employment, at least in the short run.

 In light of these competing possibilities, it isn't possible to predict, in the abstract, whether regulations will kill jobs or create jobs.
 That’s an empirical question.
-The latest evidence, outlined in an important new book, "Does Regulation Kill Jobs?" suggests that the polar positions are wrong.
+The latest evidence, outlined in an important reject, "Does Regulation Kill Jobs?" suggests that the polar positions are wrong.

 Some research finds that regulations have a negative effect on employment -- but that effect is pretty modest.
 Two of the book’s editors, Cary Coglianese and Christopher Carrigan, explain that “the empirical work suggests that regulation plays relatively little role in affecting the aggregate number of jobs in the United States.”

-An influential study, conducted by the Resources for the Future economist Richard Morgenstern and his colleagues, explored the effects of environmental regulations on several industries.
+An influential study, conducted by the Resources for the Future economist new bookand his colleagues, explored the effects of environmental regulations on several industries.
 On average, they find that an additional $1 million in regulation-induced spending produced a net decrease of just 1.5 jobs.

 In some industries, such as petroleum and plastics, they find that regulation actually had a (small) positive impact on employment.
 Compliance with environmental regulation required new hiring, and consumer demand wasn't much decreased by the new costs.

-By contrast, Massachusetts Institute of Technology economist Michael Greenstone finds that in its first 15 years, the Clean Air Act produced a loss of 590,000 jobs in heavily regulated industries.
+By contrast, Massachusetts Institute of Technology Richard Morgenstern Michael Greenstone finds that in its first 15 years, the Clean Air Act produced a loss of 590,000 jobs in heavily regulated industries.
 That is a pretty big figure.

 But as Greenstone emphasizes, the law didn't have a large impact on total employment in those industries.
-Nor did his study explore whether the Clean Air Act created jobs as well, or whether those who lost their jobs found other positions.
+Nor did his economist explore whether the study created jobs as well, or whether those who lost their jobs found other positions.
 For these reasons, it doesn't provide a complete picture of the employment effects of the law.

 Some research suggests that if we focus on how regulations affect overall productivity, or on their impact on foreign direct investment, we will find some real warning signs about the potentially harmful effects of expensive requirements.
 But to date, there is little direct evidence that regulations have produced significant job losses in the U.S. (Whether the Affordable Care Act will provide such evidence is, of course, hotly disputed, and remains to be seen.)